simplifiedcourses/simplifiedcourses.github.io/_posts/2022-12-06-angular-change-detection-quiz-explained.md

 date:   2022-11-25
 published: true
 comments: true
-categories: Angular
+categories: [Angular, Change Detection]
 cover: assets/angular-change-detection-quiz-explained.jpg
 description: "In this youtube video we will explain the free Angular Change Detection Quiz in depth.
-This hard quiz will have no secrets for you anymore"
+This hard quiz will have no secrets for you anymore."
 ---

 ## Small word about the quiz